Aastha: In the Prison of Spring

-Aastha: In the Prison of Spring is a 1997 Bollywood film, produced and directed by Basu Bhattacharya.
+Aastha: In the Prison of Spring is a 1997 Indian Hindi-language film, produced and directed by Basu Bhattacharya.

 The film stars Rekha, Om Puri, Navin Nischol and Daisy Irani in the main roles.
 The film went on to receive both critical acclaim and commercial success, the latter of which had eluded Basu in his last few films.
 Subsequently, spurred on by this success, Basu was even planning to remake the film in English, though he died in June 1997, at the age 62.
 The film's success was described as blurring the gap between Indian art and commercial cinema, where art film makers, dealing with serious issues, used a musical format to make the film more commercially appealing, thus reaching a wider audience.
 Rekha received a nomination of 1997 Star Screen Award for Best Actress.

 In the movie, Rekha had the controversial role of a married woman who turns into a prostitute, which was severely criticized by the audience.
 About her role in the movie, Rekha said, "After 'Aastha: In the Prison of Spring' people had a lot to say about my role of a wife who moonlights as a prostitute.
 I don't have problems playing anything.
 I've reached a stage where I could do justice to any role that came my way.
 It could be role of a mother, a sister-in-law; negative, positive, sensational or anything."

-The movie is remarkable for its explicit love scenes.
+The movie is remembered for its infamous explicit love scenes.

 Plot summary

 Mansi and Amar have been married for years, and have a daughter by this marriage.
 Amar is employed full-time, while Mansi looks after the household chores and their daughter.
 Amar earns a steady income, which enables the family to live comfortably, but they cannot afford to be extravagant at all.
 One day while buying shoes for her daughter, Mansi realizes that shoes are really expensive, and wants to leave the store without purchasing them.
 Another woman customer named Reena offers to pay for the shoes, as she feels sorry for Mansi.
 Mansi reluctantly accepts Reena's offer to pay for the shoes, not realizing that Reena has paid for these shoes with a secret agenda that will open a new door in Mansi's life dragging her to prostitution to satisfy materialistic and sexual needs.
-The rest of the movie shows her trying to get out of this arrangement, until finally she uses one of Amar's students' help to inform him about the situation.
+The rest of the movie shows her trying to get out of this arrangement, until finally she uses help of one of Amar's students to inform him about the situation.